danielrvancura/projecttwo/README.md

 POST    /login    create    authenticates sign in
 GET    /logout   new    renders logout
 GET    /api   new   initial pull from API
-PUT    /teams/:name    update    update a specific team (using form data from /teams/:name/edit) DELETE    /delete/:id   destroy    deletes an artist from your favorites
+PUT    /teams/:name    update    update a specific user DELETE    /delete/:id   destroy    deletes an artist from your favorites

 Verb    Path    Action    Used for